 In the Installed App Packages list, select your app package, and then choose the Attach button.

-If you make your changes to your app to fix bugs, repackage it by using the MakeAppx tool.
+If you make your changes to your application to fix bugs, repackage it by using the MakeAppx tool.
 See Run the MakeAppx tool.

-In some cases, you might want finer-grained control over the debugging process, including the ability to debug your app before it starts.
+In some cases, you might want finer-grained control over the debugging process, including the ability to debug your application before it starts.

-You can use PLMDebug to get full control over app lifecycle including suspending, resuming, and termination.
+You can use PLMDebug to get full control over application lifecycle including suspending, resuming, and termination.